Graphic Definition of Percipient

 Awareness deepens with every glance,

-Perception guides through life's hectic dance.
+Perception guides through hectic life's dance.